 You can either hand out paper copies or display McDonald's nutrition information via a computer projector (conduct a simple Internet search to find this information).

-Have students read the McDonald's nutrition pamphlet and try to
+Have students read the McDonald's nutrition information, and try to

 pick out enough food so that the total number of calories adds up to